-On November 16, 2010 Economía issued a regulation for yogurt that established physical and chemical specifications, commercial information requirements and test methods to be used to verify these specifications.
-This NOM, PROY-NOM-181-SCFI 2010, applies to all yogurt sold in Mexico.
+On January 15, 2011 the Secretariat of Economy (SE) issued a regulation for yogurt that established physical and chemical specifications, commercial information requirements and test methods to be used to verify these specifications.
+This NOM-181-SCFI 2010, applies to all yogurt sold in Mexico and is currently enforced.